ENVS3001 Environmental Science Field School

 What are the expectations for this course?

 For field exercises students will work in teams to complete sampling and projects.
 You will be expected to work collaboratively with your fellow students to complete coursework.
 For the first week of class, day trips will be within one hour of the Halifax Regional Municipality, and will involve hiking and being in the water (no deeper than waist height) or on shore.
-During the four night/five day trip to Kejimkujik National park, students will be staying in tents.
-Students will be asked to share tents but individual tents are also available.
-There will be showers available, but limited ability to recharge electronic devices.
-In 2019, the grade for the course was based on effective group work and participation, four knowledge quizzes, your field notebook, a field group report, creating a tree identification guide, and four smaller exercise-based assignments (e.g. orienteering challenge, species at risk and invasive species).
+During the four night/five day trip to Camp Mockingee, students will be staying in cabins or tents.
+Students will be asked to share cabins but individual tents are also available.
+There will be showers available, and an indoor kitchen and eating area.
+The grade for the course is based on effective group work and participation, four knowledge quizzes, your field notebook, a field group report, creating a tree identification guide, and three smaller exercise-based assignments.

 What do field course alumni have to say?